kevinwjchoi/phase-2-project-adventure/README.md

 # Adventure Journal App

 Adventure Journal is Single Page Application (SPA) for keeping track of your adventures.
 Users can add new adventures with details like name, location, image URL, and type.
 This application uses a RESTful API to interact with a local db.json file, which contains an array of adventure objects.
+It is able to make GET and POST requests.
+Will add PATCH and DELETE in the future if needed.

 ## Components

 - App
 - NavBar
 - Home
+- About
 - AdventureList
 - AdventureCard